-You will receive network till Prini, there are no networks ahead so finish all your important work and calls before the trek.
+BSNL networks will be available at Purola and Sankri (BSNL and Vodafone) but you cannot rely on the connectivity, there are no other networks ahead, so make sure you finish all your important work and calls before the trek.

 Trekking demands a good investment and this extremely expensive activity is the passion of many, so we have a great announcement to make which will be a great relief to your pockets.
 Now get your Trek Gear on Rent and all you have to do is make a special renting request while booking your trek.
 That’s it!
 We have kept it simple for you.

 We carry first aid kits but it’s necessary to carry a personal medical kit.

 – Digene – (it cures discomfort in stomach, acidity)

 – Crocin Advance – (cures fever and headache)